Sustainability strategy, targets and results

 The United Nations Sustainable Development Goals (SDGs) set in 2015 are universal targets and indicators designed to help countries and end poverty, protect the planet and ensure global prosperity as part of a sustainable development agenda.

-As part of its 2015-2020 Sustainable Development journey, Recticel identified the five SDGs that are most impactful, relevant and embedded in our company’s Sustainability Strategy:
+Recticel identified the six SDGs that are most impactful, relevant and embedded in our company’s Sustainability Strategy:

 European Green Deal

 The European Green Deal is a set of proposals adopted by the European Commission in 2019 with the overarching aim of making the European Union the first climate neutral continent by 2050.
 This green transition will fundamentally transform the business environment and the economy in Europe.
 It is seen as a major opportunity for European industry, creating markets for clean technologies in many sectors, including construction and renovation, with the potential to renovate 35 million buildings by 2030.
 The aim of building renovation is to save energy, protect against extremes of heat and cold and tackle energy poverty.
 Effective thermal insulation is essential to meet these goals.